PulsedLight3D/LIDAR-Lite-Brick-Breaker/README.md

 Play the exciting Atari classic as a Chrome standalone app with a wave of your hand via LIDAR-Lite and Arduino.
 Big thanks to [Jack Palevich](https://github.com/jackpal/jackshacks/tree/gh-pages/brickbreak) for the original Brick-Break JS.

+Very much a hack for Arduino Day 2015, its not as well commented as would be desireable.
+That said, PulsedLight has more Chrome App experiments planned and we'll be using this basic setup with better commenting in the future.

+If anyone tries this out and decides to make a video of it, we'd love to see it!

+Enjoy!

 ## Setup

 ![LIDAR-Lite Brick Breaker Diagram](http://pulsedlight3d.net/assets.pl3d//LIDARLite-BrickBreakerDiagram.png)

+<iframe width="960" height="720" src="https://www.youtube.com/embed/7yKE1Mw-p8E" frameborder="0" allowfullscreen></iframe>

 Connect the LIDAR-Lite to the Arduino according to the diagram below.
 Then plug the Arduino into the computer with the LIDAR-Lite on the left side of the computer.